 A reader wrote me the other day asking, “As far as cleaning, I’m wondering, do you worry about using spray chemicals to clean with?
 I’m worried if my kitten will lick the floor or something and get sick.
 Or is that not a concern I should worry about?

 Do cats get allergies?
 Should I worry about dusting more often than normal or something?
 Am I over-thinking this?”

-I realized this topic is not something we have discussed here.
-I thought it would be a good chance to dig deeper into what we are using to clean our homes and see just how safe our current cleaning products and their ingredients are for our pets.
-Let's look at cleaning chemicals and cats.
+I thought this would be a good chance to dig deeper into what we are using to clean our homes and see just how safe our current cleaning products and their ingredients are for our pets.
+Let’s look at cleaning chemicals and cats.